cmalek/oe_annotator/oeapp/ui/help/annotation-guide.md

 ## Overview

-The Old English Annotator allows you to add detailed morphological annotations to tokens in your text.
+The Ænglisc Toolkit allows you to add detailed morphological annotations to tokens in your text.
 Annotations include Part of Speech (POS), grammatical features, and metadata.